 As you may know, social media is quite literally everywhere.
-When you watch a TV show you will often be asked to generate a hashtag about that show - such as #GOT for Game of Thrones.
+When you watch a TV show you will often be asked to generate a hashtag about that show.
 Even when you take a trip to your local restaurant, the owners will like nothing more than for you to take a picture of the food and place it onto Instagram.
 It’s a strange and different world we live in today where people can become a YouTube sensation overnight just from playing video games.
 But fear not, because amidst all this craziness social media has proven to be a force for good, particularly in relation to small businesses.

 Now we could troll out various examples of big brands rolling out campaigns that went viral, but you might think ‘of course they did they have huge budgets’.
 But, there are many much smaller companies who have harnessed social media and been hugely successful for doing so.
 Let's take a look at a few examples.